General Glean FAQs

 What usage data is available?

-Admin users of Glean can see whether a student has logged into Glean and the last time they used it.
+Admin users of Glean can see whether a student has signed into Glean and the last time they used it.
 This helps you keep on top of students who aren’t accessing their accommodation and reach out to offer support, or reassign the unused licences to other students.

 Are student-facing resources for Glean fully accessible?